 OHFI strongly believes that training individuals within their own communities is the most effective way of strengthening and empowering people to:

-– Build community networks which, in turn, provide local support.
+– Build networks which in turn, provide local support.

 The care and protection training material is targeted at people providing foster/kinship care to children, as well as people involved with the care and well being of children, eg social workers, teachers, school principals, church leaders, community leaders, health care workers, volunteers in welfare agencies.